BrandonXu6106/obsidianpublish/content/thoughts/self-confidence.md

 The best way to know what a person wants to do is simply look at what they actually repeatedly do. _I should just dive head-first into the things I actually want, rather than yearning for some set of things I need to force myself to want_

-The most creative people I know are actually just deeply in touch with their own [[taste]], their own feelings, their own aesthetic desires and preferences, their own style, and then turn that into an artifact.
+The most creative people I know are actually just deeply in touch with their own [[taste.md]], their own feelings, their own aesthetic desires and preferences, their own style, and then turn that into an artifact.

 Becoming an artist, they say, is about learning how to play in this way—the way that you cannot help but play—and turning it into a unique style.